 Section 201 (b) of the Social Security Act requires the Board of Trustees to present each year a statement of the actuarial status of the trust fund.
-In the previous report of the Board, new cost illustrations were presented taking into account the foreseeable effects of the war and the brief postwar period to the date of that report.
-In the present report, no essential changes have been made in these cost estimates other than to allow for the new contribution schedule introduced in the Social Security Act Amendments of 1947.
-The past year's experience has not indicated any great need to modify these estimates, although the work of revision is necessarily a continuous process and new cost illustrations will no doubt be necessary within a few years.
+In the seventh annual report of the Board, new cost illustrations were presented taking into account the foreseeable effects of the war and the brief postwar period to the date of that report.
+In the previous report, the eighth, no essential changes were made in these cost estimates other than to allow for the new contribution schedule introduced in the Social Security Act amendments of 1947.
+The past year's experience has not indicated a need to modify these estimates, although the work of revision is necessarily a continuous process.

-In view of the striking economic changes due to the war, many of which have been discussed in previous reports, two sets of cost illustrations have been prepared, one being based on "high" economic assumptions (intended to represent close to full employment with average annual wages at about the level prevailing in 1944-46), and the other being based on "low" economic assumptions (intended to represent crudely and on the average employment conditions similar to those prevailing in 1940-41 combined with the annual wage level prevailing in 1941-42).
-In view of the current level of business activity and the established national policy of maintaining conditions conducive to full employment (as embodied in the Employment Act of 1946), it seems probable that the actual future experience, on the average, will be closer to the high economic assumptions than to the Within each of the two sets of assumptions there is a further subdivision into a low-cost example and a high-cost example, which will indicate the range present as a result of possible variations in such factors as mortality, fertility, retirement rates, and movement between covered and noncovered employment.
+In view of the striking economic changes due to the war, many of which have been discussed in some length in previous reports, two sets of cost illustrations have been prepared, one being based on "high" economic assumptions (intended to represent close to full employment with average annual wages at about the level prevailing in 1944-46), and the other being based on "low" economic assumptions (intended to represent crudely and on the average employment conditions similar to those prevailing in 1940-41 combined with the annual wage level prevailing in 1941-42).
+In view of the current level of wage and business activity and the established national policy of maintaining conditions conducive to full employment (as embodied in the Employment Act of 1946), it seems probable that the actual future experience, on the average, will be closer to the high economic assumptions than to the low ones and very likely even above the high economic assumptions.

+Within each of the two sets of assumptions there is a further subdivision into a low-cost example and a high-cost example, which will indicate the range present as a result of possible variations in such factors as mortality, fertility, retirement rates, and movement between covered and noncovered employment.
 If all other cost factors were maintained constant, costs expressed relative to pay roll would be lower under high economic assumptions than under low economic assumptions.
 However, the absolute dollar cost of benefits might be higher under high economic assumptions than under low economic assumptions.
 The combination of assumptions which would show a significantly wide range in percent of pay roll costs would not necessarily yield a range of absolute dollar costs sufficiently wide to reflect the many uncertainties involved in the demographic and economic factors underlying the estimates.
-It was considered desirable, therefore, to present in effect four cost examples, namely: low employment, low-cost assumptions; low employment, high-cost assumptions; high employment, low-cost assumptions; and high employment, high-cost assumptions.
+It was considered desirable, therefore, to present in effect four cost examples, namely, low employment, low-cost assumptions; low employment, high-cost assumptions; high employment, low-cost assumptions; and high employment, high-cost assumptions.

-Under the old-age and survivors insurance system benefits are available to the aged and to orphaned children and their widowed mothers.
-There are a number of basic cost factors which must be continuously recognized in analysis of the costs of this program.
+Under the old-age and survivors insurance system benefits are available to the aged and to orphaned children and their widowed There are a number of basic cost factors which must be continuously recognized in analysis of the costs of this program.